-Many of you have written to ask, “Are Capris still in Style in 2012?”
+Many of you have written to ask, “Are Capris still in Style?”
 Yes, they absolutely are.
 They are great casual fashion for women over 40, but there are ways you need to wear them to look “Fabulous after 40.”
 Our guest Blogger Image Consultant Imogen Lamport, AICI CIP, has these Top Tips for How to Wear Capri Pants and Cropped Trousers.

 Imogen: Capris and cropped pants are one of the hardest garments to get right in your wardrobe.
 As they are present they are everywhere in stores, and are one of the current big fashion trends, so they can easily become frumpy and make you look lumpy and stumpy.
 A short pant can make your legs look shorter, yet so many women love to wear them, particularly in the warmer months.
 So how can you wear capris and look long, lean and stylish?

 1. Keep them slim – wide leg openings make your legs look shorter, so keep them slim for a leg lengthening effect.
 Avoid all cropped pants with flared or bootleg openings (or alter them to a slim fit if they’re already in your wardrobe).
 That’s how you wear Capri Pants and Cropped Trousers!

 2. Keep the colour close to that of your skin – just like a nude shoe elongates your leg, a cropped trouser in a colour similar to your skin tone – stone, beige, browns and tans, depending on your skin colour, will not make the demarcation line between where the trousers end and your legs begin so obvious.

 3. What shoes to wear with Capris?
 A wedge or flat-form sandal or heel will make up for the length lost by the cropping of the pant.
 Make that shoe either a low vamp shoe too, or in a nude colour so that you don’t further foreshorten your legs.